 2. The Writing Style

 Rock Hard straddles the line perfectly between it’s fast but steady-paced plot and slow-burn romance that is absolutely perfect.
 It’s very much a contemporary romance, but this is no fluff piece.
 It’s got some romantic suspense in there, and deals with very deep issues.
 But the writing in it is so subtle, you don’t notice how much you love it or how engrossed you are until you have to put it down.

 3. The characters are hilarious

 The characters are funny.
 I laughed my way through this whole book.
-Charlie-Mouse and the T-Rex’s interactions (T-Rex meaning Gabriel) always made me grin and giggle just a little bit.
-As serious as the book is for the topic’s it handles, the overall tone is a flirty and sweet one, with a side of constant banter that just made my heart melt.
+Charlie-Mouse and the T-Rex’s interactions (T-Rex meaning Gabriel) always made me grin and giggle just a little bit – okay, a lot.
+As serious as the book is for the topic’s it handles, the overall tone is outrageously flirty and sweet, with a side of constant banter that just made my heart melt.

 To be honest, I think everything about this book is perfect :)

 The dynamic characterization is typical of a Nalini Singh book, but it really shines in this one.
 The characters do everything but sit up from the pages and walk around.
 Every time Gabriel growls a sexy “Ms. Baird,” I can’t help but shiver and burrow a little bit further into my blankets with a secret smile on my face.
 I’ve read this book so many times (at least 12, to current count) that these characters are very real to me, and that’s all just part of Ms. Singh’s magic ✨